-Our complaint clearly lays out how Goldman Sachs used its market power and influence to exploit UNFI as part of a concerted effort to maximize the Bank’s profits.
+The complaint filed by UNFI in early 2019 lays out how Goldman Sachs used its market power and influence to exploit UNFI as part of a concerted effort to maximize the Bank’s profits.
 UNFI entrusted Goldman Sachs to provide a full range of transaction advisory services and to arrange a multi-billion-dollar loan (the “Term Loan”) for the acquisition of SUPERVALU.
-While positioning itself as UNFI’s trusted advisor on the one hand and its counter-party lender on the other, Goldman Sachs consolidated its command over all aspects of the transaction in order to extract millions in unjustifiable interest, fees, and other damages suffered by the Company and its shareholders.
+While positioning itself as UNFI’s trusted advisor on the one hand and its counter-party lender on the other hand, Goldman Sachs consolidated its command over all aspects of the transaction in order to extract millions in unjustifiable interest and other fees.
+Claims laid out in UNFI’s initial compliant are summarized below.

 Misappropriating $40.5 Million

 UNFI asserts that the Defendants are liable for breach of contract for egregiously misappropriating $40.5 million in Term Loan-related Marketing Period Fees that Goldman Sachs withheld from the funding it was obligated to provide and paid itself despite not being entitled to do so.
 Without legal justification and any formal communication or invoicing, Goldman Sachs directed (and both Bank of America and U.S. Bank sanctioned) the withholding of the money from the Term Loan it committed to provide UNFI at the deal’s closing.
 Yet the plain terms of the parties’ contract make clear that the Defendants had no basis to seek this extra fee because they had a full opportunity to market the Term Loan at issue.

 Dealing with UNFI in Bad Faith and Unfairly in Excess of an Additional $140 Million